buckning/myzappi/README.md

 ** Add a new intent handler
 ** Add new schedule table
 ** Save action into table and schedule in SQS
 ** Create consumer that gets notified of the event and performs the action
+* Reminder saying when your car is fully charged
 * Better metrics
 * Notify if the charger is offline
 * If the car charge mode is changed or if boost was set, notify if the car is not plugged in
-* Localization

 ## Premium features
 * sync history
 * Query history between 2 times
 * Add PIN so that only those with a PIN can control the Zappi
-* Unlock charger remotely (maybe a bad idea without a PIN)
 * Add guest mode where the host authorizes guests can use the charger and can get information from it for their sessions.
 ** Guests are issued a guest key.
 The guests enter it into the website to unlock the charger.
 ** Guests enter key whenever they are charging